 The deal between the two parties is currently set to run until the end of 2023.
 The two had previously worked together between 2014 and 2017 as well.

 The Haarlem-based Dutch luxury fashion brand has been the official formalwear partner of the KNVB since March 2018.
-The five-year deal sees Cavallaro Napoli provide bespoke formalwear suits to the KNVB’s men’s and women’s national football teams’ players.
+The deal sees Cavallaro Napoli provide bespoke formalwear suits to the KNVB’s men’s and women’s national football teams’ players.

 The Amsterdam-based Dutch division of Belgian media company DPG Media has been a partner of the KNVB since 2016.